RF3-Systems/RPI-Utility-Buildroot/README.md

 make
 ```

-Or if you want docker
+Or if you want to use docker:

 ```sh
 make docker
 ```

+The CI of this project uses the docker container to build the image.

 # Motivation

-This is meant to be both serve the real purpose of building its image, but also as an educational/example project.
+This is meant to be both serve the real purpose of building a utility image, but also as an educational/example project.
 Feel free to fork and modify.
 I use this for remote setups and will be adding tools I need as I use the image.
 This is very handy for me, as I can orchestrate multiple networks (WiFi, LAN, + Bluetooth) without using my host machine interfaces.

 # Quick Notes